FICTION-ZJU/Pastry/README.md

 ```

-## Replicate the results from the paper
+## Replicating the results from the paper

 Reproduce the results in Table 1 (except for the column of Absynth, which has a separate artifact) by running the following command (which takes around 7 minutes):